hakiour/GTMP-SYSTEM-ADMINISTRATOR/README.md

 <img src="https://i.imgur.com/QEV6KWz.png">

-we can see that we have the executable permision on the gtmp script.
+we can see that we have the executable permision added on the gtmp script.

 ## Configuration file
 The configuration file is were the global settings for this script are setted.
 By default the file name is `gtmp_config`, saved on the same folder as the gtmp script.